leblancfg/autocrop/README.md

       -H HEIGHT, --height HEIGHT
                             height of cropped files in px.
 Default: 500 -v, --version         show program's version number and exit

+* Example: `autocrop -p pics -w 400 -H 400`.

+### What it does
+The previous command will:
+1. Create a copy of all images found in the top level of `pics` to `pics/bkp`,
+2. Crop to 400x400 pixels all images found in the top level of `pics` to `pics/crop`.

+Images where a face can't be detected will be left in `pics`.

 ## Installation
 Simple!
 In your command line, type: